 It is embarrassing and unappealing to be driving a dirty car.
 Dirt also poses the risk of causing mechanical damages to your automobile.
 For example, dirt particles can get into the engine and cause substantial damage to the delicate mechanical components.
 Moreover, dirt in the interior can stain and corrode the upholstery and delicate electronic components.

 As such, it is advisable to wash your car regularly.
 Ensure that you clean everywhere, including under the wheels and other hard-to-reach places.
 Use detergent that will not corrode the metallic parts or cause unwanted damages.
+It is important to keep yourself clean too, so invest in some disposable safety gloves like Unigloves, to ensure you aren’t spreading dirt.

 2. Check the Fluids